SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   feature is disabled, quote lines will simply be trimmed to make room for the quote prefix character to be added to the front.

+allowColorSelection               Whether or not to let the user change the
+                                  color/attributes of the text they're typing.
+								  Defaults to true.
+When this is enabled, the user can change their text color with the CTRL-K hotkey.

+saveColorsAsANSI                  Whether or not to save message color/attribute
+                                  codes as ANSI (if not, they will be saved as Synchronet attribute codes).
+Saving colors as
+								  ANSI in posted messages provides a
+								  compatibility with other BBS software and
+								  message readers that might not understand
+								  Synchronet attribute codes (but most do
+								  understand ANSI).

 allowCrossPosting                 Whether or not to allow cross-posting
                                   messages into different/multiple message